 Getting a thermometer that is long enough remains a challenge, hopefully soon to be solved by soil food web practitioner and innovator Daniel Tyrkiel.

 He is still putting the final touches to a 3D-printed, stainless steel thermometer.

 In the meantime, I purchased some 20” thermometers on ebay, supposedly from within the UK.

 They came from elsewhere, could not be calibrated, and one was more than 10 degrees wrong.
 Returning them was not possible – I ended up with defunct thermometers and out of pocket.

 This 500mm long thermometer may bridge the gap (though I haven’t been able to test the quality – waiting for them to re-stock).

 And as I need to get my composting going asap, beggars can’t be choosers.
 This reportedly has problems with condensation getting into the display but be otherwise functional.
 Well, I’ll just have to leave it in the shed and just measure when I am on site, and hope for the best.

 Currently beyond my needs, and hence untested (though have bought my penetrometer from the Austrian maker Agreto), this 1.5-2.8m long thermometer seems suited towards commercial or large-scale operations.
 And going by the quality of the penetrometer, I’d go for this in future.

 Several buckets are needed, and the ratio of different compost ingredients is measured by volume.
 The Soil Food Web school recommends 5 gallons, which is just under 19 litres.

 Any between 15-20l should be fine, as long as they are all the same.
-If there are any catering facilities near you, they may be able to leave some out for you.
+I got some from a catering facility.